alphagov/accessibility-personas/source/ron/index.html.md

 Do the following tasks logged in as Ron:

-1. Find out the number of Cabinet ministers.
+1. Read the text.
+Find out the number of Cabinet ministers.
-2. Go to the second page (see pagination at the bottom).
+2. There is a pagination at the bottom of the text.
+Use it to go to the second page.

 [Version 1 - issues for Ron](bad.html)